 Borrowers must sign or receive a number of legal documents related to their mortgage.
 Some of the most important are:

-- The Mortgage Renewal documents.
 These documents set out the interest rate and the other terms that apply if a mortgage is renewed when it reaches its maturity date.

-Developed with input from industry, government, and consumer groups, the Principles of Consumer Protection for Electronic Commerce is a guide to protecting customers when conducting transactions over open networks, such as the Internet.
+Developed with input from industry, government and consumer groups, the principles of consumer protection for electronic commerce is a guide to protecting customers when conducting transactions over open networks, such as the Internet.

 This commitment applies to CIBC-issued principal protected notes (PPN) (including index-linked deposits) purchased by telephone or electronic means.
-These PPN purchases may be cancelled by the investor within two days after the later of i) the date the agreement to purchase the PPN is entered into, and ii) the deemed receipt of the written disclosures describing in detail the terms of the PPN.
-Upon cancellation, the investor is entitled to a refund of the principal amount deposited as well as any fees relating to the purchase.
-Telephone purchasers are deemed to have received the written disclosure five business days after the postmark date, if provided by mail.
+These PPN purchases may be cancelled by the investor within 2 days after the later of i) the date the agreement to purchase the PPN is entered into, and ii) the deemed receipt of the written disclosures describing in detail the terms of the PPN.
+At cancellation, the investor is entitled to a refund of the principal amount deposited as well as any fees relating to the purchase.
+Telephone purchasers are deemed to have received the written disclosure 5 business days after the postmark date, if provided by mail.